uranc/locmea/README.md

 ### Installing

-Currently the project is in developement, you can check the repo to have an idea.
+Currently the project is in developement, you can check the repository to have an idea.

 ```